emqx/emqx-docs/en_US/advanced/acl-mnesia.md

 # Mnesia ACL

-Mnesia ACL uses the built-in Mnesia database of EMQ X to store ACL rules, which can store data and dynamically manage ACLs to facilitate integration with external device management systems.
+Mnesia ACL uses the built-in Mnesia database of EMQX to store ACL rules, which can store data and dynamically manage ACLs to facilitate integration with external device management systems.

 Plugin: